-Stock options granted generally vest over four years with 25% of the option shares vesting one year from the vesting commencement date and then ratably on a monthly basis over the following 36 months.
-Options generally expire 10 years from the date of grant.
-Stock option activity under the Plans for the periods presented is as follows:
+Stock options are exercisable for periods not to exceeded 10 years, and vest and contain such other terms and conditions as specified in the applicable award document.
+Stock options granted with service conditions generally vest over four years with 25% of the option shares vesting one year from the vesting commencement date and then ratably on a monthly basis over the following 36 months.
+The Company has also issued options with performance-based and market-based vesting conditions.
+Stock option activity for the periods presented is as follows:

 Options Outstanding

 Shares Subject to Options Outstanding Weighted- Average Exercise Price Weighted Average Remaining Contractual Life (Years) Aggregate Intrinsic Value

 Balance as of December 31, 2021 1,476,475 \$ 9.35 9.4

-Granted 1,515,413 2.20
+Granted 3,335,838 1.92

-Exercised (49,231) 0.50
+Exercised (60,205) 0.50

-Forfeited (224,367) 4.21
+Forfeited (819,558) 5.06

-Balance as of June 30, 2022 2,718,290 \$ 5.94 9.4 \$ 124
+Balance as of September 30, 2022 3,932,550 \$ 4.07 9.3 \$ 286